StealthFactory/leo/README.md

 # Leo 🦁

-Meet Leo, a tiny command-line sidekick you can teach new tricks in seconds.
+Leo is a tiny command-line sidekick you can teach new tricks in seconds.
+The very first public _Stealth Factory_ make.

-Out of the box Leo gives you a couple of genuinely useful things: a little JSON store to stash whatever you want and a "just copy this to my clipboard" command for the Mac.
-But the fun part is that anything named `leo-<something>` on your machine instantly becomes `leo <something>`.
-Write a shell script, a Python file, a snippet of TypeScript, whatever you like, drop it in, and Leo picks it up.
-No plugins to register, no rebuilds, no ceremony.
+Out of the box Leo gives you a little JSON store to stash whatever you want and a powerful "just copy this to my clipboard" command for the Mac, an extensible ecosystem with the ability to separate the plugins by environment.
+Your existing scripts are compatible with Leo as long as they're either in your `PATH` or in Leo's command directory.

-Think of it as your own personal `git`: a small, stable core with a growing pile of subcommands that are entirely yours.
+## Why

+Over the years I've written a ton of helpful scripts for myself and I usually throw them all into my home directory and invoke them through shell functions.
+This can get out of hand real quick and maintaining them has included manual efforts from my side.
+At first, I tried using various task runners and they usually tend to come with their own baggage and none of them have any storage.
+I see myself using this storage to store random configs or values.
+This gets out of hand really quickly.
+I wrote myself a simple snippet storage CLI and after using it for years on a daily basis, I figured it'd be a good addition to Leo.
+So, Leo is extensible and ships with a data store.
+The cool part about the storage is that it's a simple JSON, but if you give it a path to a file, it'll not just copy the path, but it actually copies the file to your clipboard, ready to paste into Slack, Telegram, Teams, or even Finder.

 ## Getting Leo